Phone Number: 01837 52844

 - Dogs welcome on a lead.

-- Please visit the Okehampton Castle website for opening times and prices.
+- Please check the Okehampton Castle website for opening hours.

 Before you start your journey to Okehampton Castle for your day out, we recommend that you check their website or contact them to confirm opening times and admission prices.